Single on HMV (NZ), produced by Peter Dawkins, arranged by Don Richardson.

-Shane continued to perform and record beyond the 60s: he had a long stint in the UK in the 70s, including time with his heavy rock/punk bands Midnite Wolf and Killa-Hz.
+He had a stint in the UK in the 70s, including time with his heavy rock/punk bands Midnite Wolf and Killa-Hz.
 Back in NZ he played Jesus in Jesus Christ Superstar, and in the 90s he was a breakfast host at Auckland station Kool 93 (now The Sound).

 Terry Knight (1943-2004, b.
 Richard Terrance Knapp) had been a disc jockey (WTAC Flint, WJBK Detroit, CKLW Windsor), and singer with Michigan band Terry Knight & The Pack (I [Who Have Nothing], 1966, #46 USA).

 He moved to New York as a songwriter, producer and artist at Cameo-Parkway and later at Capitol Records where he recorded Saint Paul.
 Also at Capitol, he formed, managed and produced Grand Funk Railroad with two members of his old band The Pack.

 Saint Paul, released in May 1969, seems to have been inspired by Terry Knight's frustrated attempts to collaborate with Paul McCartney, but it was taken to carry clues in the "Paul is dead" conspiracy theory that emerged a few months later.